gappy401/Energy-Consumption-Analysis/README.md

 # Folder Structure

-This document provides an overview of the folder structure and contents for the ENERGY-CONSUMPTION project.
+This document provides an overview of the folder structure and contents for the repository.

 ## 1. Code
 Contains scripts and code files for data analysis, feature engineering, and predictive modeling: